Lynxmotion/LSS-ROS2-Arms/README.md

 ### LSS Ignition MoveIt Example

-The lss_ign_moveit_example package contains an example of a C++ implementation to follow a target.
-This is simulated in Gazebo Ignition, the target (box) can be moved in the world and the Arm will move to the desired position.
-This example is only available for the 4 DoF version.
+The lss_ign_moveit_example package launches a simulation of the 4DoF LSS Arm in Gazebo Ignition where you can interact with a box in the virtual environment.
+This example includes a C++ implementation that makes the arm track the target (box) whenever you change its location.

 **Follow Goal Demo (Simulation)**